 The short version

-They solve different problems.
-Most serious US CRE brokers who prospect actively run both.
+I use both.
+They solve different problems, and most serious US CRE brokers who prospect actively run both.

-- CoStar— the industry-standard database for listings, sale and lease comparables, ownership records, tenancy, and market analytics.
+- CoStar: the industry-standard database for listings, sale and lease comparables, ownership records, tenancy, and market analytics.
 Founded 1987.
-Backbone of almost every US CRE brokerage's desktop research.
+I still pay for CoStar through my brokerage.
+It is the backbone of almost every US CRE brokerage's desktop research, and that is not going to change.

-- SCAYLED — live occupier scanning and verified decision-maker contacts for neighbor-first prospecting.
-Built in 2025 after a decade in industrial brokerage.
+- SCAYLED: live occupier scanning and verified decision-maker contacts for neighbor-first prospecting.
+I built it in 2025 after ten years in industrial brokerage because no tool turned a listing address into a call list fast enough.

 The question isn't "which one should I buy."
 It's "what am I trying to do on this listing."
 The answer usually requires both.